Chayud-Ac/Intregrated_ML_to_webapp/README.md

 # Intregrated_ML_to_webapp

-" This project demonstrate web application of how we integrate machine learning model into web application using django and react"
+" This project demonstrate web application of how we integrate machine learning model into web application using django and react.
+After develop machine learning model , we want to deploy the model into the web application for tasking like classification or prediction.
+Create Django and Django REST Framework endpoints to handle API requests.
+The endpoint will then recieve the necessary feature for machine learning model to predict or classify from the server frontend.
+It's important to know that before directly passing all the feature or image into the model, we have to preprocess them first.
+After preprocess and pass to the model , it eventually give the output and response back to the frontend server."

+## Features

+- Image Classification
+- Diabetes Prediction
+- API Integration with Django and Django REST Framework
+- React Frontend
+- linking django with sqlserver

 ## Setup Instructions

-- **Conda**: Ensure you have Conda installed on your machine.
-You can download it from [Conda's official site](https://docs.conda.io/en/latest/miniconda.html).
+- **Conda**: installed on your machine
-- **Python**: Ensure you have Python installed (usually installed with Conda).

 ### 1. Clone the Repository